nbejerano/Course-Assistant-Conversational-Agent/README.md

 Project title:
- A Pedagogical Conversational Agent for Stanford CS 106B Online Lectures by Naama Bejerano Project desrciption:
+ A Pedagogical Conversational Agent for Stanford CS 106B Online Lectures Project desrciption:
   I built a chatbot for Stanford’s Data Structures and Algorithms (CS 106B) course that seeks to at-